microsoft/typespec/docs/getting-started/getting-started-http.md

 ## Path and query parameters

-Model properties and parameters which should be passed as path and query parameters use the `@path` and `@query` parameters respectively.
+Model properties and parameters which should be passed as path and query parameters use the `@path` and `@query` decorators respectively.
 Let's modify our list operation to support pagination, and add a read operation to our Pets resource:

 ```typespec
 @route("/pets")